railsuser2014/openobject-doc-book-en/6/6_16_Sales/6_16_Sales_quotations.rst

    single: module; product_visible_discount

 .. tip:: Visible Discount

-   If a discounted price is taken from a price list, then by default that figure is shown as the sale price to the customer.
-He will see a discount of 0% along with unit price that is different from the list price.
+   If a discounted price is taken from a price list, by default that figure is shown as the sales price to the customer.
+He will see a discount of 0% along with the unit price that is different from the list price.
-   If you install the module :mod:`product_visible_discount` from ``extra-addons`` you can configure whether you want to make the discount explicitly visible on an order form as a percentage difference from the list price, or just show a reduced unit price as it does by default.
+   If you install the module :mod:`product_visible_discount` from ``extra-addons``, you can configure whether you want to make the discount explicitly visible in an order form as a percentage difference from the list price, or just show a reduced unit price as in the default configuration.

 In the form, the selected product is presented in the language of the user so that he can see what he is selling.
 The description of the product sold can also be expressed in the customer's language.